CiscoTestAutomation/genie/docs/blitz/design/save/index.rst

 * :ref:`Dq filter<filters>`: This filter is named after our JSON querying tool `Dq <https://pubhub.devnetcloud.com/media/genie-docs/docs/userguide/utils/index.html#dq>`_.
 It will apply a query on JSON output and saves a part of a dictionary into a variable.

-* :ref:`Regex filter<filters>`: For actions that has string outputs you can apply a regex filter.
+* :ref:`Regex filter<filters>`: For actions that have string outputs you can apply a regex filter.
 If regex matches the output, the grouped value, that has a variable name specified like ``(?P<variable_name>)``, will be stored into that variable_name.
 Below you can find related examples.

+* :ref:`Regex findall<filters>`: For actions that have string outputs you can apply a regex findall.
+It returns a list of all matches in the output, or an empty list if no match is found.
+The list will be stored into a variable_name previously declared using `variable_name` argument.

-* :ref:`List filter<filters>`: It is a specific filter that only can be applied on action outputs that are a list.
+* :ref:`List filter<filters>`: It is a specific filter that can only be applied to action outputs that are lists.

 Examples of saving variables with or without applying a filter on the action output can be found :ref:`here<filters>`